Marpole, Vancouver

 Shopping & Dining

-Marine Drive also offers a commercial strip with grocery stores, banks, pharmacies, and everyday services.
-Several large Asian supermarkets in the area provide outstanding produce and specialty ingredients.
-For larger shopping excursions, the Richmond Centre and Aberdeen Centre malls are just across the bridge — a five-minute drive from most parts of Marpole.
+Marine Drive has grocery stores, banks, and everyday services.
+Large Asian supermarkets offer outstanding produce.
+Richmond Centre and Aberdeen Centre malls are a five-minute drive across the bridge.

 Frequently Asked Questions